RedHatGov/fips-openjdk-rhel/README.md

 To tailor `java.security` policy to a specific daemon or local user, java system property overrides can be used.
-The configuration script in this project leaves the global `java.security` policy unchanged by initializings an NSS database that's unique to the local user's home directory.
+The configuration script in this project leaves the global `java.security` policy unchanged by initializing an NSS database that's unique to the local user's home directory.
 The script also creates a system property override file to change settings in the global `java.security` policy file to refer to the NSS configuration in the local user home directory.